citizennet/purescript-halogen-select/docs/index.md

 ## Quick Start

 If this is your first time using `Select`, start with the [tutorials](https://citizennet.github.io/purescript-halogen-select/tutorials/getting-started).
-I'd recommend starting with the simplest example where you'll learn to make this dropdown component:
+I'd recommend starting with the simplest example where you'll learn to make a keyboard-navigable dropdown component:

-<div class="ocelot-scoped" data-component="dropdown"></div>

 !!! tip
     Don't want to build your own UI components?
 Check out the [Ocelot component library](https://citizennet.github.io/purescript-ocelot)!